shlomiassaf/ngrid/apps/ngrid-demo-app/content/concepts/columns/column-model.md

 ### Width system

 Each column has 3 definitions for width, all are optional.
-<p>The table will look at each column and define it's final width based on these inputs relative to other columns in the table.
-This is covered in depth <a [routerLink]="['../../', 'features', 'column-width']" >here</a></p>
+The table will look at each column and define it's final width based on these inputs relative to other columns in the table.
+This is covered in depth [here](../../../features/column/column-width).

 ## The Data Column